Improving soil reinforcement with geogrid

 Challenges faced when modifying soil slopes.
 Modifying soil slope angles beyond their natural angle of repose, can lead to slope instability.
 This situation can arise when cutting back slopes to install a new highway, or to gain development area on a sloping site.

 Our geogrid reinforcement used in conjunction with the soil, enables the soil to perform better than it would in its unreinforced state.
 Moreover, they enable soils to accommodate greater loads and stand at steeper angles.
 The geogrids are laid horizontally within the compacted soil mass during construction, reinforcing it due to their high tensile strength, low strain and good interaction with the soil.

 Soil slopes with poor bearing capacity or those in seismic areas.
-Our soil reinforcement structures are ideal when constructed on soils which have poor bearing capacity because they can accommodate differential settlement far better than more rigid solutions.
+Our reinforced soil slopes and structures are ideal when constructed on soils which have poor bearing capacity because they can accommodate differential settlement far better than more rigid solutions.
 This is also a great benefit in seismic zones, where our solutions have been exposed to significant seismic events.